Due to the reorganisation of Surrey County Council, the Education Welfare Service is now called the Inclusion Service.

 Education Supervision Order

-When it is clear that a parent is fully cooperating with the school and Education Welfare Service in trying to ensure their child's regular school attendance and it is the child who is resisting these attempts, the Local Authority may apply to the Family Proceedings Court for an Education Supervision Order in respect of the child under Section 36 Children Act 1989.
+When it is clear that a parent is fully cooperating with the school and Inclusion Service in trying to ensure their child's regular school attendance and it is the child who is resisting these attempts, the Local Authority may apply to the Family Proceedings Court for an Education Supervision Order in respect of the child under Section 36 Children Act 1989.

 Further information can be found in the following leaflets: